Understanding Holdover Tenant Eviction in Florida

-Landlords’ Duties and Rights
+Landlords’ Duties and Rights in Florida

 To avoid confrontation with renters, landlords may want to include clauses in their rental contracts that stipulate what will happen at the end of a lease period.
 They should be as specific as possible with the lease conditions, as laws vary by state.
 In some cases, the landlord may reset the lease by continuing to accept payments.
 In other instances, receiving payment from a holdover tenant will kickstart a month-to-month lease.